This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-Nutrition information is for roughly 1/2 cup of cooked seasoned beans.
-This is automatically calculated and is just an estimate, not a guarantee.
+Nutrition information is for approximately a 1/2 cup of cooked black beans, assuming you get 3 cups total from this recipe.
+This information is automatically calculated, so it’s just an estimate, not a guarantee.

 Nutrition